-In the first quarter of 2025, we paid dividends of \$0.115 per share totaling \$22.6 million.
+In the first two quarters of 2025, we paid dividends of \$0.115 per share totaling \$45.1 million.
 Dividends declared accrue to outstanding restricted stock units and are paid to employees as dividend equivalents when the restricted stock units vest.
 While we currently expect to continue to pay quarterly dividends, any determination to pay dividends in the future will be at the discretion of our Board and will depend on a number of factors, including our liquidity, results of operations, financial condition, contractual restrictions, restrictions imposed by applicable law and other factors that our Board deems appropriate.
 We currently have capacity and intend to continue to pay a quarterly dividend, subject to approval by our Board.

 On February 11, 2025, our Board authorized the 2025 Repurchase Plan.
 Repurchases may be made from time to time at management's discretion, at prices management considers to be attractive, through open market purchases, privately negotiated transactions or otherwise, including pursuant to a Rule 10b5-1 plan, hybrid open market repurchases or an accelerated share repurchase transaction, subject to availability.
 Open market purchases are conducted in accordance with the limitations set forth in Rule 10b-18 of the Exchange Act and other applicable legal requirements.

-We have no obligation to repurchase additional shares, and the timing, actual number and value of the shares that are repurchased, if any, are at the discretion of management and depend on a number of factors, including market conditions, the cost of repurchasing shares, the availability of alternative investment opportunities, liquidity, and other factors deemed appropriate.
-Repurchases may be suspended, terminated or modified at any time for any reason and the 2025 Repurchase Plan does not have an expiration date.
+We have no obligation to repurchase additional shares, and the timing, actual number and value of the shares that are repurchased, if any, are at the discretion of management.
+Repurchases may be suspended, terminated or modified at any time for any reason.
+The 2025 Repurchase Plan does not have an expiration date.

 Repurchased shares are retired, resulting in a reduction to common stock at par with the remainder to additional paid-in capital.
 Once repurchased, the shares are returned to the status of authorized but unissued shares of the Company and reduce the weighted average number of shares of common stock outstanding for purposes of calculating basic and diluted earnings per share.
-During the three months ended March 31, 2025, the Company repurchased approximately 63,000 shares of common stock for a total of \$5.4 million, including commissions and excise taxes, under this program.
-The average price paid per share was \$84.86.
-As of March 31, 2025, \$494.7 million remains available for repurchases under the 2025 Repurchase Plan.
+During the three and six months ended June 30, 2025, the Company repurchased approximately 388,000 and 452,000 shares of common stock, respectively, for a total of \$33.5 million and \$38.8 million, respectively, including commissions and excise taxes, under the 2025 Repurchase Plan.
+The average price paid per share for the three and six months ended June 30, 2025 was \$86.14 and \$85.96, respectively.
+As of June 30, 2025, \$461.6 million remains available for repurchases under the 2025 Repurchase Plan.